Dukehjx/Alzheimer-website/frontend/INTERNATIONALIZATION.md

 #### Adding New Translations
 1. Add the English key to `frontend/src/i18n/locales/en.json`
 2. Add the corresponding Thai translation to `frontend/src/i18n/locales/th.json`
+3. Add the corresponding Simplified Chinese translation to `frontend/src/i18n/locales/zh.json`
+4. Add the corresponding Traditional Chinese translation to `frontend/src/i18n/locales/zh-TW.json`
-3. Use the translation in your component:
+5. Use the translation in your component:

 ```jsx
 import { useTranslation } from 'react-i18next';